zeta-chain/protocol-contracts-ton/README.md

 - `set_deposits_enabled` - toggle deposits
 - `update_tss` - update TSS public key
 - `update_code` - upgrade the contract code
-- `update_authority` - update authority TON address
+- `update_authority` - update the authority TON address

 ### Withdrawals

 ZetaChain uses MPC (Multi Party Computation) to sign all outbound transactions using TSS (Threshold Signature Scheme).
 Due to the technical implementation TSS uses ECDSA cryptography in opposite to EdDSA in TON.
-Thus, we need to check ECDSA signatures in the contract on-chain.
+Thus, the contract must verify ECDSA signatures directly on-chain.

 All TSS commands are represented as external messages that have the following structure:

-- `uint32 op_code` - operation code.
-Standard for TON
 - `[65]byte signature` - ECDSA signature of the message hash (v, r, s)
-- `[32]byte hash` - hash of the payload
+- `cell ref payload` - Message payload
+    - `uint32 op_code` - operation code
-- `ref cell payload` - the actual payload
+    - the rest of the payload is the operation-specific data...

 By having this structure we can sign arbitrary messages using ECDSA, recover signature, then ensure sender and proceed with the operation.